maybebyte/anthesis/openbsd-router.md

   interfaces](https://www.openbsd.org/faq/faq6.html#Bridge).
 As of 6.9, I
   use [`veb(4)`](https://man.openbsd.org/veb) with good results.
 - [IPv6](https://lipidity.com/openbsd/router/), depending on your use
-  case and whether your ISP (Internet Service Provider) supports it.
+  case and whether your Internet Service Provider (ISP) supports it.
 - DNS sinkhole with [`unbound(8)`](https://man.openbsd.org/unbound), see
   [Creating a DNS sinkhole with Perl and unbound(8)](/dns-sinkhole.html).
 - Authoritative DNS for devices on the home network with the special-use